 When a home is “sold as-is,” it means the seller won’t be making any repairs to the home or specific features of the home.

 Maybe the seller needs to sell their home quickly.
 Or maybe the seller can’t afford to make any major repairs before the home is sold.
-This doesn’t necessarily mean that the home can’t be renovated or has to be torn down and rebuilt.
+Either way, it doesn’t necessarily mean the home can’t be renovated or must be torn down and rebuilt.

 In this home-selling scenario, sellers aren’t required to provide buyers with a Seller’s Disclosure, but sellers must fulfill any mandatory state or federal requirements to disclose defects, like lead paint, to potential home buyers.

 Sometimes a home is listed “as-is,” but the entire home isn’t being sold as-is.
-Sellers will often sell specific home features as-is but are maybe open to fixing up other parts of the home.
+Sellers will often sell specific home features as-is but may be open to fixing up other parts of the home.

 - Sheds or barns